 - Sugar-free sweetener to taste, such as xylitol or stevia.

 Blend until thick and creamy then serve immediately.
-I just eat mine straight out of the blender with a long spoon to avoid any wastage.
+We eat ours straight out of the blender with a long spoon to avoid any wastage.

-Just do your homework, and make sure you get what you need, which is usually between 0.8-2g of protein per 1kg of body weight depending on your circumstances.
+Just do your homework.
+Make sure you get what you need, which is usually between 0.8-2g of protein per 1kg of body weight depending on your circumstances.
 Go on the higher end if you are trying to lose weight and/or build muscle.
 And go for a mix of ALL the different protein sources to ensure you obtain high nutrition too.

 If you’re a beginner to plant based eating and exercise, then check out my easy guide to help you get started.